Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 We will hop into a tuk-tuk to head to Lodhi Gardens, a beautiful green park teeming with history.
 After a relaxing stroll in the park, we will grab lunch at the luxurious Khan Market, one of Asia’s most expensive shopping areas.

 After lunch, we will visit the majesty of Humayun’s Tomb where you can get lost in its beauty.
-From here, we will head to Old Delhi to visit Jama Mosque, the epicenter of Delhi’s Muslim community and then head to the Mughal-era Red Fort which stands proudly in the heart of the city.
+From here, we will head to Old Delhi to visit Jama Mosque, the epicentre of Delhi’s Muslim community and then head to the Mughal-era Red Fort which stands proudly in the heart of the city.
 A stroll through the markets leads us back to Chandni Chowk, Old Delhi’s main street.
+We’ll then get the metro back to Connaught Place where we started the tour.

 See where the president lives and in the surrounding Secretariat buildings and Parliament House, where the country is run.
 Unfortunately you’re not allowed inside but the buildings sit at the top of a small hill and the view overlooking Rajpath (the King’s Way) and India Gate in the distance is stunning.